conjurer-rich/user-needs-mapping/_pages/home.md

 {% include section.html
     title="Resources to get started"
-    description="The following talk was given at the [Fast Flow Conf 2023](https://fastflowconf.com/), and is a great introduction to User Needs Mapping." video_id="9KScLA7zCHU"
+    description="Here is a talk from [Fast Flow Conf 2023](https://fastflowconf.com/) gives a great overview of User Needs Mapping." video_id="9KScLA7zCHU"
     list_intro="If you are interested in learning more, take a look at the resources:" list_id="learn-more-list"
 %}

+{% include call-to-action.html
+    title="Want to run a workshop at your organization?" text="If you would like to explore running a workshop at your organization, take a look at our workshop page for more information." button_text="Learn more about workshops"
+    url="/workshops"
+    section_wrap=true
+  %}

 {% include section.html
     title="Join the community"
     description="**A network of innovators and changemakers.**
     User Needs Mapping is more than a technique, it’s a mindset.
-Join a growing community of practitioners, learn from their experiences, and share your own journey.
-Together, we can create teams that deliver value faster, with less friction.
+Join a growing community of practitioners, learn from their experiences, and share your own journey.\\
-    Access exclusive resources, collaborate with peers, and learn from industry leaders." link="/community"
+    In the community you get access exclusive resources, collaborate with peers, and learn from industry leaders.\\
+    Together, we can create teams that deliver value faster, with less friction." link="/community"
     link_text="Join the conversation in the community."
 %}